-- 1. On the menu bar select Document -> Optimizer -> Optimize or use the shortcut key Ctrl + Shift + O (Command + Shift + O on Mac) - 2.
+- 1. On the menu bar select Document > Optimizer > Optimize or use the shortcut key Ctrl + Shift + O (Command + Shift + O on Mac) - 2.
 This will display the Optimizer Settings dialog - 3.
 Select an Optimizer Profile or the settings that you wish to use to optimize your document - 4.
 Once complete click on Optimize.
 This will prompt you for a location to save the document - Note: If the document is protected or locked you will not be able to optimize the document until it is unlocked. - 5.
 Once you have set the save location for your document and click save and your document will be optimized and saved to the location you chose. - 6.
-After optimization is complete the new file will automatically be opened so that you can review the results
+After optimization is complete the new file will automatically be opened and an optimization report will be displayed so that you can review the results.